Continuous Telemetry to Enhance Animal Models of Psychiatric Illness (TIPS 2018)

 Themes/keywords: neurological basis for innate behaviors; translation of tools or methodologies between species; naturalistic recordings in animals; circuit neuroscience.

-Bill Carlezon, PhD, is chief of the Phyllis and Jerome Lyle Rappaport Center of Excellence in Basic Neuroscience Research and director of the Behavioral Genetics Laboratory at McLean Hospital.
+Bill Carlezon, PhD, is chief of the Jerry and Phyllis Rappaport Center of Excellence in Basic Neuroscience Research and director of the Behavioral Genetics Laboratory at McLean Hospital.
 Dr. Carlezon is primarily interested in the biological basis and treatment of psychiatric illness, specifically nature/nurture issues as they relate to the brain and the basic processes by which the brain develops and is modified in response to experience.
 He has won numerous awards for his research, including the Presidential Early Career Award for Scientists and Engineers (George W. Bush), the Waletzky Award for Innovative Research in Drug Addiction and Alcoholism (Society for Neuroscience), and serves as editor-in-chief of the journal Neuropsychopharmacology.

 Please visit mclean.org/itp to learn more about the McLean Institute for Technology in Psychiatry.